FIXnotes LLC logo

 • Institutional investors and capital partners looking for secondary market infrastructure and deal aggregation

-• Aspiring mortgage note specialists willing to invest in education and structured learning through the Accelerator program
+• Aspiring mortgage note staff context willing to invest in education and structured learning through the Accelerator program

 • Active investors comfortable with 12-24+ month resolution timelines and borrower negotiation-focused strategies